janm-dev/web-bg/README.md

 ## Building

 To build and run `web-bg` as a regular application for local testing, run [`cargo run --features debug`](https://doc.rust-lang.org/cargo/commands/cargo-run.html).
 Note that while the first compilation will take a few minutes, subsequent builds should be much faster.
+Profiling support for [Tracy](https://github.com/wolfpld/tracy) can be enabled by adding the `profile` feature ([`cargo run --features debug,profile`](https://doc.rust-lang.org/cargo/commands/cargo-run.html)).

 To build `web-bg` as a regular application, run [`cargo build --release`](https://doc.rust-lang.org/cargo/commands/cargo-build.html).
 The compiled binary will be located in `./target/release/web-bg[.exe]`.
 This build takes a few minutes, and is not recommended for debugging/testing/development.

-To build `web-bg` for the web for testing or debugging (without many optimizations), run [`cargo build --target wasm32-unknown-unknown`](https://doc.rust-lang.org/cargo/commands/cargo-build.html) followed by [`wasm-bindgen --out-name web-bg --out-dir target/wasm-debug --target web target/wasm32-unknown-unknown/debug/web-bg.wasm`](https://github.com/rustwasm/wasm-bindgen).
-The compiled files will be located in `./target/wasm-debug/`.
-Note that while the first compilation will take a few minutes (because dependencies *do* get optimized), subsequent builds should only take a few seconds (as long as the dependencies stay the same and only `web-bg`'s code is changed).

-To build `web-bg` for release on the web, with full optimizations, run [`cargo build --profile release-wasm --target wasm32-unknown-unknown`](https://doc.rust-lang.org/cargo/commands/cargo-build.html) followed by [`wasm-bindgen --out-name web-bg --out-dir target/wasm --target web target/wasm32-unknown-unknown/release-wasm/web-bg.wasm`](https://github.com/rustwasm/wasm-bindgen) and optionally [`wasm-opt -Oz --output target/wasm/web-bg.opt.wasm target/wasm/web-bg_bg.wasm`](https://github.com/WebAssembly/binaryen) then rename `target/wasm/web-bg.opt.wasm` to `target/wasm/web-bg_bg.wasm`.
+To build `web-bg` for the web (with full optimizations), run [`cargo build --profile release-wasm --target wasm32-unknown-unknown`](https://doc.rust-lang.org/cargo/commands/cargo-build.html), create a new directory named `web` (`mkdir web`), then run [`wasm-bindgen --out-name web --out-dir target/wasm --target web target/wasm32-unknown-unknown/release-wasm/web-bg.wasm`](https://github.com/rustwasm/wasm-bindgen) and optionally [`wasm-opt -Oz --output web/web_bg.wasm target/wasm/web_bg.wasm`](https://github.com/WebAssembly/binaryen), then copy `index.html` and `target/wasm/web.js` as `background.js` into it (`cp index.html web/index.html` and `cp target/wasm/web.js web/background.js`).
 This build takes a few minutes, and is not recommended for debugging/testing/development.

 ### Web builds

-To try out `web-bg` in a web browser follow the instructions above to build it for the web (with or without optimizations), start an HTTP server (e.g. with `python -m http.server`) and open [`http://localhost:8000/debug.html`](http://localhost:8000/debug.html) in a browser.
+To try out `web-bg` in a web browser follow the instructions above to build it for the web, start an HTTP server (e.g. with `python -m http.server -d web`) and open [`http://localhost:8000/`](http://localhost:8000/) in a browser.

 When deploying `web-bg` on a website, serve the generated `.js` and `.wasm` files and add the appropriate elements to your website.
 You can use `index.html` as a template.
 See `.github/workflows/build.yaml` for an example of an automatic build of `web-bg`.